-- 1) Motivation (not a lot needed for this audience)

-- a.
-Quote estimate of time til quantum computers, "Mosca's Theorem" (as to why we need to start now)

-- b.
-Impact on PKC / (NIST) standards

-- i.
-Can mention our NISTIR

-- c.
-Mention NSA's statement? (not sure about this) EU's project?

-- 2) NIST Call
+- 1) Motivation (not a lot needed for this audience) - a.
+Quote estimate of time til quantum computers, "Mosca's Theorem" (as to why we need to start now) - b.
+Impact on PKC / (NIST) standards - i.
+Can mention our NISTIR - c.
+Mention NSA's statement? (not sure about this) EU's project? - 2) NIST Call - a.

-- a.
 Idea of Rene's statement (we want to manage process, hopefully help community to identify good choices...)

-- i.
-Talk about similarities/differences between this and AES/SHA-3 competitions? (not sure about this)
+i.
+Talk about similarities/differences between this and AES/SHA-3 competitions?
+(With Rene's statement in the front, we can move this part to the later portion of the presentation.)

 - b.
-Timeline

-- i.
+Timeline - i.
 Formal call out by late 2016.
-(SHOULD WE PICK A DATE?)
+(We can select a month or season, say the fall of 2016)

 - ii.
-Deadline for Submissions, late 2017 (DATE?)

-- iii.
-Workshop?? not too long after deadline
+Deadline for Submissions, late 2017 (DATE?) - iii.
+Workshop ?? not too long after deadline [after the submission deadline, we will post the submissions.
+The first workshop is for the submitters to present.

+Right?]

-- iv.
-Analysis phase, 3-5 years
+iv.
+Analysis phase, 3-5 years [we can have workshops during the analysis stage, not the end of the 3-5 years.]

 - 1. Do we want rounds??
 Announce workshops?

-- 2. We will issue report at end (or after round?
-Or halfway through?)

-- v.
-Draft standard for public comment, 2 years later (DATE?)

-- vi.
-Can accept submissions on ongoing basis (like modes), but...
+[We may not be able to exclude many.
+But we can select.
+For example, among the submissions A, B, C, D, we select B, while A, C, D are still in the pool.
+No decision is made.
+Not like in a competition.
+If A, C, D are not selected, then A, C, D are out.] - 2.
+We will issue report at end (or after round?
+Or halfway through?
+[It is likely that the report will focus on what we selected, not what we haven't selected.]) - v.
+Draft standard for public comment, 2 years later (DATE?) - vi.
+Can accept submissions on ongoing basis (like modes), but...for the new submissions, it will take time for the analysis people to get into it.
+We cannot move forward until we have sufficient understanding about its security and performance.

 - c.
-Maybe here would be better to talk about difference from competition? (if we want to)
+Maybe here would be better to talk about difference from competition? (if we want to, I think we need to, probably here, not in the front.)

 - 3) More details

 - a.
 Detailed instructions will be similar to SHA-3

 - i.
 Parameter sets, target security levels

 - ii.
 Specification/code

 - 1. API instructions?

 - 2. Call approved symmetric primitives?

 - 3. Implementations

 - a.
 C code

 - b.
 Known answer / Monte-Carlo tests

 - b.
 Evaluation criteria (will be open for public comment?)

-- i.
+i.
 Security analysis